-With a team made up of professionals and volunteers experienced in eating disorders, whether first hand or through caring for others, we provide a unique, stepped level of care.
+Our team consists of professionals and volunteers experienced in eating disorders, whether first hand or through caring for others.
+We provide a unique, stepped level of care.

-Our service is tailored to the individual needs of those who come to us, offering a holistic approach to aid all aspects of recovery.
+We tailor our service to the individual needs of those who come to us.
+We offer a holistic approach to aid all aspects of recovery.
 At Restored, we believe that full recovery is not only possible, but also achievable.
-We have recovered people on our team, who inspire hope for recovery and are living proof that an eating disorder does not have to be a life sentence.
+We have recovered people on our team.
+They inspire hope for recovery and are living proof that an eating disorder does not have to be a life sentence.
 The team has had the privilege of seeing lives restored and transformed over the past 6 years.

 ‘It’s not about food’

 We understand that the real problem is not one of food, but of feelings.
 We have an 8-week mentoring programme to prepare individuals for change, followed by optional counselling/psychotherapy, health & lifestyle coaching, meal and shopping support.
 Alongside this, we run free weekly group therapy sessions.

 Restored also offers bespoke training sessions for professionals who work alongside people with eating disorders.

 Restored provide specialist eating disorders services in schools and colleges.
 Our school service includes assemblies, PSHE lessons, parent talks, 1:1 mentoring, counselling/psychotherapy and meal support.
 We also offer staff training sessions.

 Counselling is fundamental to a person’s recovery from an eating disorder.
 Recovering from an eating disorder can be difficult without addressing the underlying issues.
 Counselling can help to come to terms with family situations, bullying, anger, loss, trauma or hurt.